fangwei123456/spikingjelly/docs/source/tutorials/en/distributed_training.rst

 Vision used BF16, ``T=4``, 1000 classes, and cached 224 x 224 synthetic images.
 The non-PP SEW-ResNet34 per-rank grid is
 ``16, 32, 64, 96, 128, 192, 256, 384, 512, 768, 1024``; Spikformer-S stops
 between 384 and 1024 according to OOM.
-PP4 also measures ``1536, 2048`` and then
-uses single-batch probes for its capacity boundary.
+PP4 fixes K=4.
+The SEW-ResNet34 L grid is
+``16, 32, 64, 96, 128, 192, 256, 384, 512, 768, 1024, 1536, 2048, 3072``;
+Spikformer-S follows the same grid through ``1536``.
 Each successful throughput point starts in a fresh process and uses four DataLoader workers, runs five untimed batches and ten measured batches, and is repeated independently three times.
 Timing includes H2D, forward, communication, and metric reduction but excludes DataLoader work, model/artifact loading, and initialization.
-The plots show medians and complete ranges.
-Only three-run points from the regular protocol participate in the throughput-memory Pareto frontiers.
-For the PP4 capacity tail at ``L >= 4096``, one high-level batch already contains at least 256 pipeline microbatches.
-Each fresh process therefore measures one batch without an additional warmup, while retaining three independent process runs.
-CSV notes/status distinguish these points from the regular throughput segment; they remain capacity-table evidence and are not connected to the formal throughput lines.
+Each plot connects every three-run point from one protocol and shows its median and full range; it applies neither Pareto point removal nor artificial smoothing.
 This section uses ``L`` for the local batch on each DP rank/replica and ``G`` for the whole-job global batch.
 Always ``G = L × DP``; TP, PP, CP, and SNN time steps ``T`` do not multiply G. PP additionally uses ``K`` for the number of